May 4-7, 2017

 MISSION STATEMENTBook Fair is an organization of volunteers that provides a community service by recycling books and other items and produces an annual sale to raise funds exclusively for charitable organizations which have an emphasis on literacy.

-Grant applicationGrant requests are now being accepted.
+Grant applicationGrant requests are now being accepted through November 15, 2016.
 Please click on the charities tab for the grant application.

 Grant recipients must be a 501(c)(3) agency.